Kinship Kitchen:

 Building Stronger Families and Communities

-Kinship Kitchen is a Community Interest Company dedicated to supporting kinship families in South London and other vulnerable groups within the community.
+Kinship Kitchen is a Community Interest Company dedicated to supporting kinship families in South London and other groups within the community.
 Through initiatives such as community cooking groups, cooking clubs, and food surplus donations, we aim to address food poverty, combat social isolation, and promote meaningful community connections.

 Our work also fosters children’s self-esteem, encourages peer support, and strengthens local ties by collaborating with grassroots projects like Feed The Hill and Restorative Justice for All, as well as partnering with local schools and community centres.
 Together, we strive to create a more inclusive, supportive, and resilient community.